Shnitselon/shell-L1-template/README.md

 ```
 **Implementation:**

 1. Implement methods of the DriverCommands class in <project_slug>/driver_commands.py.
-Follow [DEVGUIDE](https://github.com/QualiSystems/shell-L1-standard/blob/dev/DEVGUIDE.md) and docstrings with description, as an example of L1 driver with CLI usage you can use [cloudshel-L1-mrv](https://github.com/QualiSystems/cloudshell-L1-mrv)
+Follow the [DEVGUIDE](https://github.com/QualiSystems/shell-L1-standard/blob/dev/DEVGUIDE.md) and docstrings with description, as an example of L1 driver with CLI usage you can use [cloudshel-L1-mrv](https://github.com/QualiSystems/cloudshell-L1-mrv).
+To debug the driver use [DEBUGGING GUIDE](https://github.com/QualiSystems/shell-L1-template/blob/run_driver_without_pyinstaller/DEBUGGING.md).

 2. Update the driver version and metadata in version.txt